 - 30 Oct 2015: LITHUANIA National Event in Vilnius

 - 01 Jul 2015: MALTA workshop (in the context of the 02 July RIS3 Workshop with the Maltese Managing Authority)

 - 25 Jun 2015: SLOVAKIA National Event in Bratislava

 - 15 Apr 2015: LATVIA National Event in Riga

 - 26 Mar 2015: CROATIA National Event in Zagreb

-A workshop will be organized in Cyprus in Sept 2016 is a similar way to the Malta one.
+A CYPRUS S2E workshop will be organized on 22 Sept 2016 is a similar way to the Malta one.